Zasilkovna/magento2/README.md

 #### Marketplace (EQP) checks

 The module must permanently pass the blocking checks of the Magento Marketplace Extension Quality Program (EQP).
-All checks below run locally from the repository root and need PHP 8.4 or newer and Composer 2.8.6 or newer, the same as the compatibility checks above; the code sniffer and copy-paste detector use the same version constraints and parameters as CI (`.github/workflows/marketplace-checks.yml`).
+All checks below run locally from the repository root and need PHP 8.4 or newer and Composer 2.8.6 or newer, the same as the compatibility checks above — except the malware scan, which needs YARA and ClamAV instead; the code sniffer and copy-paste detector use the same version constraints and parameters as CI (`.github/workflows/marketplace-checks.yml`).

 First install the dev dependencies (this only installs the tools, it runs no checks):